charlieh0tel/linux_stuff/net/unbound-bind-dhcpd-dyn-dns.md

 Note: this recipe likely doesn't work properly with IPv6 enabled.

-All clients are configured to get DNS from unbound.
+All clients are configured to use unbound for DNS.

 Bind is configured to handle for the local static and dynamic domains (forward and reverse).
 DHCP and bind are configured and work in the